 Head Teacher Administration phones home and processes Sentral registration.
 A revised due date, 10 school days from the date of processing, is given for the task to be completed.
-The notification letter is mailed home to parents and a copy given to the student.
-Student returns the slip to acknowledge receipt of the letter.
+The notification letter is mailed home to parents.
+Parents and students are emailed a copy of the letter with a read receipt by Office Staff.